-The Restful API has undergone significant updates and improvements over the years.
-There are now different versions to choose from RestFul, RestEasy, and even Restlet.
-Both the RestFul API & RestAPI APIs are used for building web applications.
-Restful API allows a server to be accessed through the HTTP protocol.
+The RESTful API has undergone significant updates and improvements over the years.
+There are now different versions to choose from: RestFul, RestEasy, and even Restlet.
+The RESTful API and REST API APIs both serve the purpose of building web applications.
+The RESTful API enables a server to be accessed through the HTTP protocol.
 It is a traditional client-server model that doesn’t require a lot of server logic.
-RESTful APIs are typically built on top of HTTP.
+Typically, developers build RESTful APIs on top of HTTP.

-What is RestAPI?
+What is REST API?

 The REST API has become the standard for developing microservices today.
 It allows you to separate your functionality into many small services so that each service can be designed separately and independently from the other.
 REST stands for Representational State Transfer, an architectural style and design principle aiming to create self-describing and self-descriptive interfaces.
 REST is a software design pattern that uses the HTTP protocol to define a stateless interface.
 In other words, it’s a way to build web applications independent of specific server-side technology.